Child Support by Agreement

-Although rarely used in family law cases, arbitration is another, more structured ADR option.
-In an arbitration, a neutral third-party makes decisions after hearing each side's evidence and arguments.
-The arbitrator's decision in a child support is not necessarily final, and the parties may still be able to resolve key issues before a court at a later date.
+Although rarely used in family law cases, arbitration is another ADR option.
+In arbitration, a neutral third party decides after hearing each side's evidence and arguments.
+The arbitrator's decision in a child support case is not necessarily final.
+The parties can still resort to family court.

 Finalizing the Child Support Agreement

-For example, if a child support settlement agreement has been converted into a court order, and the agreement is violated by a father who repeatedly fails to make support payments on time, the mother can go to court to enforce her rights to child support payments under the order, and the father will face additional fines or even jail time if he fails to meet his child support obligations under the order.
+For example, if a child support settlement agreement has become a court order, and the payor parent repeatedly fails to meet their child support obligation, the other parent can go to court to enforce the child support order.
+The non-paying parent could face fines, the loss of a driver's license, or even jail time if they do not pay their child support arrears.